eschlenz/Lock-Picking-Public/Lock Notes/README.md

          * Pin 1 is a very high lift
          * Pins 3 and 6 are very low lifts
          * Focus on the pin that is binding the hardest and has ZERO movement
+         * Compare the feeling to other pins if unsure
          * If more than one pin feels like it's the true binder, try nudging all of the other pins to get a little more core movement
          * If you lose the false set, do the same ^
          * Multiple clicks will be had as the barrel moves up through the countermilling